karthshen/karthshen.github.io/_posts/2018-04-10-AndroidAPIAPKFix.md

 1. Uninstall Android SDK under C:/Program Files
 2. Uninstall Codeworks with Uninstall batch under NVPACK.
 3. Reinstall NVPACK with the codework for android
+4. If this doesn't work, try to reinstall Visual Studio and redo step 1 to 3.